-Living the Unschooling Life is Christine Yablonski & Phil Biegler’s Radical Unschooling blog – combining all of our previous blogs into one convenient location.
-Here we discuss radical unschooling principles & share own our journey of living, laughing, loving & learning as Radical Unschoolers!
+Living the Unschooling Life is Christine Yablonski and Phil Biegler’s Radical Unschooling blog – combining all of our previous blogs into one convenient location.
+Here we discuss radical unschooling principles and share own our journey of living, laughing, loving, and learning as radical unschoolers!

 What Radical Unschooling Means to Us

 First, let’s describe “unschooling”, which is commonly thought of as one way to homeschool.
 Unschooling can be described as life-long self-determined learning.
 When someone learns something, in a way that is actually retained, they need to be intrinsically engaged in that thing.
 When someone tells you, “Your need to learn this…”, when you are not interested in it, you may find that you can force yourself to learn enough to pass whatever testing method they use to prove your knowledge, at least initially, but you will probably not retain that information because it wasn’t meaningful to you – your brain isn’t working to create the strong connections to other things you already know because you are not truly engaged or motivated to do so.

 Kids are natural learners – I remember my daughter memorizing complex dinosaur names at the age of 3, not because one of us made her do it but because she was genuinely interested in them.
 The same thing happened with our son at the age of 5 when he discovered a passion for the solar system.
 At age 7 he got into a debate with a staffer at the Sydney Observatory about planet classification.
 He knew his stuff well enough to have this conversation with an adult not because I quizzed him but because he wanted to understand it.

 Very often, it is well-meaning adults – parents, educators, who get in the way of kids’ learning processes by telling them what they should know, when they should know it and how they should prove it.
 In fact, this education method ends up squelching true learning acquisition and retainment.